thephpleague/uri/README.md

 * `__toString()`: return a typecast string representation of the component.
 * `getUriComponent()`: return an altered string representation to ease URL representation.

+Of note:

+* The `$data` argument can be `null`, a valid component string, or an object implementing the `__toString` method;

 ### The `Component` class

 This class manages the `user`, `pass`, `fragment` components.
 The data provided to the `set` method can be a string representation of the component or `null`.

 ### The `Port` and `Scheme` classes

 These classes manage the URL port and scheme component.
 They extend the `Component` class and differ on data validation.

 ## Complex Components Classes